coreos/tectonic-docs/Documentation/install/aws/index.md

 cd tectonic
 ```

-Run the Tectonic Installer for your platform:
+Run the Tectonic Installer for your platform.

 For macOS users: